Explore Sun Life Financial Worldwide

 Make it easy in emergencies

-It’s important to have these documents readily available.
 Keep an “In Case of Emergency” (ICE) card on the fridge and in phones.
-Use a shared family note with hospital preferences, medications, and agent/lawyer contacts.
+Use a shared family note with hospital preferences, medications, and key contacts.

 Legal and Financial Preparedness